Suman-98/Ease_My_Trip-Flight_Search/ReadMe.txt

-1. Launch the Project and wait untill all the jar files completely downloaded.
+1. Launch the Project and wait until all the jar files completely downloaded.

 2. Open InputCity.xlsx file and choose your 'From' & 'To' City.